2024-25 Edition

 https://www.humanities.uci.edu/cultureandtheory/

 The Ph.D.
 Program in Culture and Theory is dedicated to theory-driven research on race, gender, and sexuality.
-The Program is shared by the Departments of African American Studies and Asian American studies, and works closely with faculty across the School of Humanities with expertise in critical theory.
-The Program is home to leading scholars of Africana thought, postcolonial theories from all geopolitical regions, Marxist and psychoanalytic criticism, and continental philosophy in the critical tradition.
-At the same time, our expanded course of study offers students freedom to take full advantage of the combined expertise of the internationally renown faculty at UCI whose work exemplifies the best in contemporary theory and criticism across the arts, humanities, and social sciences.
+The Program is shared by the Departments of African American Studies and Asian American Studies, and works closely with faculty across the School of Humanities with expertise in critical theory.
+It is home to leading scholars of Africana and African American thought, postcolonial theories from all geopolitical regions, Marxist and psychoanalytic criticism, and continental philosophy in the critical tradition.
+At the same time, our expanded course of study offers students freedom to take full advantage of the combined expertise of the internationally renowned faculty at UCI whose work exemplifies the best in contemporary theory and criticism across the arts, humanities, and social sciences.

 Faculty